lizmat/articles/sbom-1.md

 ## SBOMs

 Fortunately the concept of [Software Bill Of Materials](https://en.wikipedia.org/wiki/Software_supply_chain) was introduced in the 2010s.
-And a it has become a requirement that every trustworthy software producer should provide.
+And it has become a requirement that every trustworthy software producer should provide.
 And that includes the Raku Programming Language.

 As with any great ideas for standardization, there is more than one standard: there are basically two flavours of SBOMs in use these days: the [System Package Data eXchange (SPDX)](https://spdx.dev) and [CycloneDX, based on ECMA-424](https://cyclonedx.org).
 The latter appears to be more suited for open source projects such as the Raku Programming Language.